alvezandreluiz/linux-project3-iac/README.md

 # linux-project3-iac
-Docker: practical use in the microservices scenario
+Docker: practical use in the microservices scenario.
+Project part of Digital Innovation One's (DIO) Linux Experience Bootcamp.

 ## Creating and running the Docker installation file